 Section 71.
 Repealing Clause.
 Except as otherwise expressly provided in the Act or these Rules, all other laws, decrees, executive orders, proclamations and administrative regulations or parts thereof inconsistent herewith are hereby repealed or modified accordingly.

 Section 72.
 Effectivity Clause.
-This Act shall take effect fifteen days after its publication in at least two (2) national papers of general circulation.
+This Act shall take effect on August 10, 2016, after its publication in at least two (2) national papers of general circulation.